xerolinux/XeroWiki/docs/xero-faq.md

 > Q : Why not include **nVidia** GPU Drivers on the ISO ?

-A : We will be doing that, making it available through **Calamares** as on December 2025.
+A : We will be doing that, making it available through **Calamares** as of December 2025.

 > Q : Why not add a Window Manager like **Hyprland** ?